ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **Branch Protection**

-The `main` and `Project_Dev` branches should be locked down and require pull requests to add new work.
+The `main` and `Project_Dev` branches should be locked down and require pull requests and peer review to add new work.
 Even admins should have to abide by these restrictions.

 <br/>